-NOTE: The Financial Aid Office sets a census date each semester, approximately one day after the last day to add and drop classes.
-No adjustments will be made to your financial aid award for classes added or dropped after the financial aid census date.
-Students will not be asked to repay funds for dropped classes, nor will they receive additional aid for classes added after Financial Aid Census.
+NOTE: The Financial Aid Office follows the course start date through the last course each semester.
+No adjustments will be made to your financial aid award for classes added or dropped after the last start date of a late starting class for the term.
+Students will not be asked to repay funds for dropped classes after the last course start date for the term, nor will they receive additional aid for classes added after the last course start date for the term.

-When a student is paid an initial Pell disbursement (usually 25% of the term award), and then drops enrollment to less than six units, the Pell grant will be recalculated to less-then-half-time status.
+For instance, when a student is paid an initial Pell Grant disbursement at full-time status (usually 25% of the term award), and then drops enrollment to less than six units, the Pell Grant will be recalculated to less-than half-time status.
 The student will be required to repay the calculated balance to the Department of Education.